 All reimbursement payments made to candidates shall include deductions for any fines that have been levied against the candidate.

-Reimbursement of Campaign Expenditures – Director Candidates The Union shall not reimburse a Director Candidate for campaign expenses incurred.
-The CRO reimburse candidates from time to time if that candidate can demonstrate financial need.
+Reimbursement of Campaign Expenditures – Director/Division Candidates The Union shall not reimburse a Director Candidate for campaign expenses incurred.
+The CRO shall reimburse candidates from time to time if that candidate can demonstrate financial need.
+Reimbursements for all items with receipts shall be based on the actual purchase costs listed on the receipts.

 If Candidate’s can demonstrate financial need, the CRO may make funds available during the campaign period to ensure access to seeking Election.

-Expense Limits Expense limits for all Candidates shall be assessed as follows:
+Expense and Reimbursement Limits Expense and Reimbursement limits for all Candidates shall be assessed as follows: